Can partnering traditional craftsmanship with Fab Lab solutions improve lives in rural farm villages?

 - Community: Huizhou / Shenzhen

 - Partners: SZOIL, Future+ and Shanzhai City

 We've been invited to join the British Council programme, Hello Shenzhen, to bring best practice of environmentally focused maker projects from around the world to support livelihoods in rural China.
 The Pearl River Delta has witnessed urbanisation at an unprecedented scale and speed.
 We'll be examining how Shenzhen, it's 'manufacturing backbone', can support rural life and vice versa - how local craftsmanship and cultural identity can be harnessed.

-We are inviting submissions to a new design and ideas competition - reimagining the forgotten buildings of Xinguang village.
-We are looking for a range of innovative ideas and fresh thinking to imagine a new life for these abandoned buildings, and a vision for progress in rural China.
+We invited submissions to a new design competition.
+We were looking for a range of innovative ideas and fresh thinking to imagine a new life for the abandoned buildings of Xinguang, and a vision for progress in rural China.